bitterjug/devjournal/devjournal.markdown

   if there's a bit Gvim session running somewhere it would just spawn a new tab with this file in.
 And if it already has it open, it should append the datestamp.
 Might need a bit of tuning.

-# v4c

-## 2014-02-06 14:29 Thursday

- * Use a backbone router -- to trigger different entry point functions .

- * Create overview and results v-pages in separate folder pages/result.js

-    create the right result from the results collection and use it to instantiate a view to present it

- pages/overview.js

- * Main would use a router to call the main function from the apropriate page.

- * Main would load the relevant data from Aptivate.data into collections

-* in principle when creating a result, we could also create an empty indicator  at the server side (because result without indicator is not useful)